vanilla-dpup/woof-CE/initrd-progs/0initrd/README.txt

 ------------------------------------------------------------

-pkeys=<keyboard layout specification> e.g de
-   Used to setup the keyboard layout to be used by Puppy.

-plang=<language specification> e.g. de_DE.UTF-8
-   Specifies the language to be used by Puppy, including any messages displayed by init.
-   If no pkeys parameter is provided the first 2 letters of this specification are used to set the keyboard layout.

 pimod=<, separated list of kernel module names>
    On some computers the keyboard requires a kernel module to be loaded before they will work.
    The normal loading of kernel modules does not happen until after init has finished.